andychase/gbajs2/README.md

 gbajs2-mobile -- mobile porting version
 ======

-gbajs2-mobile be forked from gbajs2.
-This is mobile version that remake to play in mobile device ( safari ) and access from outside.
+This be forked from gbajs2 that remake to play in mobile device ( safari ) and access from outside.
 ======

 ## Preparations